UB> Collections

 - The Final Date Prior or Equal To field will only be active if Delete is selected in the Account Status field.
 Select a date from this drop-down menu to filter the deleted accounts included in the batch by final date.

-- Only those transactions that have due dates that fall before or on the specified date will be included in the batch.
+- The Due Date Prior or Equal to field is used to filter the transactions included in the batch by due date.- Only those transactions that have due dates that fall before or on the specified date will be included in the batch.
 Transactions that do not have due dates will be filtered by the other parameters on the window.

 - If no date is selected, this functionality will not be used.